Olga solongo

 My published fiction is in my mother tongue, Russian.
 Solongo is my found pen name, it means "rainbow" in Mongolian: my home region is Buryatia which borders on Mongolia.
 I've been writing since childhood and have always dreamt of becoming a writer, like my grandma Olga Serova.

 Tram to the Sea.
 A Wartime Elegy is my debut novel.
-It is set in a city in the south of France - the slightly fantasmagorical place which becomes a full character in this story.
+It is set in a city in the south of France - the slightly phantasmagorical place which becomes a full character in this story.
 The city is home to a Russian emigrant Elena who left Russia for France already many years ago, and her family.
-Yet since February, 2022, her life is split, as if she were living in two realities simultaneously: a carefree atmosphere of a seaside place and a terrible shock and frustration about the outbreak of war in Ukraine.
+Yet since February, 2022, her life is split, as if she were living simultaneously in two different realms: a carefree atmosphere of a seaside place and a terrible shock and frustration about the outbreak of war in Ukraine.
 When Elena meets a young American with a strange name, Flood, their relationship helps her deal with

 despair.
 But where will it lead her and will her life remain the same?